tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/get-service-statistics.md

 ---
-title: "Service Statistics in Azure Cognitive Search"
+title: "Service Statistics in Azure Cognitive Search (2021-04-30-Preview)"
-description: Get statistics about the usage of service-level resources in your Azure Cognitive Search service ms.date: 03/01/2022
+description: Preview version of get statistics about the usage of service-level resources in your Azure Cognitive Search service ms.date: 03/01/2022

 ms.service: cognitive-search